Last Updated on July 11, 2023

 This wrought iron structure was named after the engineer who designed this masterpiece, Gustave Eiffel.
 The tower overlooks the beautiful Champ de Mars Park where you can witness marriage proposals as well as declarations of undying love pretty much every day.

-You can enjoy the view of the tower from the Trocadero Gardens located across the Seine River or you can have a lovely picnic at Champ de Mars gardens while you gaze at the Eiffel Tower’s beauty.
+You can enjoy the view of the tower from the Trocadero Gardens or the Tracodero Square located across the Seine River.
+Another popular way to take in Paris’ most famous landmark: you can have a lovely picnic at Champ de Mars gardens while you gaze at the Eiffel Tower’s beauty.
 You can also check out the view of Paris from one of the floors inside the Eiffel Tower, giving you a stunning panoramic view of the City of Love.

 Stop #2: Seine River